-From the simulation results it is concluded that the FH identification algorithm is efficient when the cargo emits organic heat.
+Results concludes that the FH identification algorithm is efficient when the cargo emits organic heat.
 The method of FH of order 1 is optimal to achieve all figures of merit.
 It makes accurate predictions only after three days of training and maintains low dimensions of matrices.

 However, if the linear method is applied to the banana datasets, a comparable accuracy can only be achieved after more than five days of training.
-Also, it is concluded that when the goods to transport are free of organic heat, such as in the case of cheese, it is preferable to use a linear system instead.
+Also, results graphs evidence that when the goods to transport are free of organic heat, such as in the case of cheese, it is preferable to use a linear system instead.